moderndatacompany/dataos.info/docs/learn/index.md

 # Learn

 Welcome to the Learning Hub!
-These quick start guides and videos will help you navigate through the essentials of DataOS, setting you up for success.
+These quick start guides and videos will help you navigate through the essentials of DataOS.

 <div class= "grid cards" markdown>